-The Bible describes a relationship that has been honored throughout history, but is largely ignored by modern western cultures.
-Though most of us don’t realize it, it’s the kind of relationship we have with God if we’ve accepted Jesus as our Savior and it’s called “covenant.”
-Yes, God is our Father and always will be, and the covenant perspective reveals why that relationship is possible and how it works.
+The Bible describes a relationship honored throughout history, but largely ignored by modern western cultures.
+Though most of us don’t realize it, it’s the relationship we have with God if we’ve accepted Jesus as our Savior and it’s called “covenant.”
+Yes, God always will be our Father and the covenant perspective reveals why that’s possible.

-In this study, we’ll investigate the major covenants described in the Bible to gain insight to God’s relationship with man throughout history and His intent for the covenant that’s available to us today.
+In this study, we’ll investigate the major covenants described in the Bible to gain insight to God’s relationship with man throughout history and his intent for the covenant that’s available to us today.
 Especially in western culture, many people think that covenants and contracts are the same, so we’ll begin by considering their similarities and differences.
-Then we’ll examine the significance of covenants to the Bible and how they demonstrate God’s extraordinary love for mankind.
-All of this will offer some perspective and lay an essential foundation for the following chapters, in which we’ll investigate essential covenant elements, striving to correctly handle the word of truth.
-(2 Tim.
-2:15)
+Then we’ll examine the significance of covenants to the Bible and how they demonstrate God’s extraordinary love for humanity.
+This will lay an essential foundation for the following chapters, in which we’ll investigate essential covenantal elements and strive to interpret relevant scriptures correctly.1

 While this may sound like just an academic study, it’s my goal to show you the beauty, depth and balance of this astounding relationship we have with God.
-Maybe the Bible seems to be only a history book to you, maybe it seems to have no real pattern to it or the blessings and promises God offers in it seem almost arbitrary and unrelated.
-If that’s the case for you, I can relate because that’s how I used to view the Bible.
+Maybe you think the Bible is only a history book or has no real pattern to it.
+Maybe the blessings and promises God offers in it seem almost arbitrary and unrelated.
+If that’s the case for you, I understand because that’s how I used to view the Bible.

-I don’t remember what I heard or read initially that made me aware of covenants in the Bible, but since then the Bible has continued to unfold and I’m increasingly awed at what God has done for us.
-I keep discovering more and more about God’s intent for us and it’s all based on covenant; all of it.
-Now I wonder how it’s possible to have a healthy relationship with God, serve him effectively and fulfill one’s life purpose without an understanding of our covenant relationship with Him.
+Since I became aware of covenants, the Bible has continued to unfold and I’m increasingly awed at what God has done for us.
+I keep discovering more of God’s intent for us and it’s all based on covenant; all of it.
+Now I wonder how it’s possible to have a healthy relationship with God, serve him effectively and fulfill one’s life purpose without an understanding of our covenantal relationship.
 The more I learn about biblical covenants, the more I want to know, because they explain so many otherwise puzzling things we see in scripture.
 It’s like I can’t learn enough!
-I’m beginning to understand how angels can stand around God’s throne and call out, “Holy, holy, holy,” as they keep seeing new aspects of His nature and ways.
+I’m beginning to understand how angels can stand around God’s throne and call out, “Holy, holy, holy,” as they keep seeing new aspects of his nature and ways.

 May this study revolutionize your perspective of the Bible and the God who wrote it.

-Most Americans think a covenant is a contract or part of one.
-In the American legal system, a covenant is a promise in a written contract or deed of real property, that defines special permissions such as allowing use of an easement.
-Homeowners association covenants are promises to respect the rules of conduct or the use of the property, limitations on construction, and so on.
+Most Americans think covenants and contracts are the same.
+In the American legal system, a covenant is a promise in a written contract or deed of real property that defines special permissions such as allowing use of an easement.
+Homeowners association covenants are promises to respect the rules of conduct, use of the property, limitations on construction, and so on.

-However, a biblical covenant and a western contract are totally different.
+However, a biblical covenant and a western contract are completely different.
 Let’s consider their similarities and differences.

 Both are legal agreements which define relationships.
-Both have terms or lists of expectations, blessings or benefits for adhering to the terms, and curses or penalties for violating the terms.
+Both include terms or lists of expectations, benefits for adhering to the terms, and penalties for violating the terms.
 Both require all parties involved to affirm the agreement and may require legal witnesses.

-Although contracts and covenants may look very similar on the surface, the underlying motivation of a covenant is the exact opposite of a contract’s.
+Although they may look similar on the surface, a covenant’s underlying motivation is the exact opposite of a contract’s.
 A contract defines a potentially adversarial or hostile relationship, in which each party focuses on protecting their interests and maximizing their benefits within the contract terms.

-A covenant defines a loving relationship, in which each party is fully committed to the other’s success and well-being within the covenant terms.
-Protection of each party from the other is totally unnecessary.
+A covenant defines a loving relationship, in which each party fully commits to the other’s success and well-being within the covenant terms.
+Protecting one party from the other is unnecessary.

-A contract defines a conditional relationship based on performance, so either party can cancel it if the other doesn’t meet the contract’s terms.
-A contract can be changed or cancelled.
+A contract defines a conditional relationship based on performance, so either party can change or cancel it if the other doesn’t meet the contract’s terms.

 Exchanging something of value is essential to a contract.
 In fact, most contracts require payment in exchange for a specified product or service.